Angular pair-of-pants decompositions of complex varieties: Introduction

-In this paper, we develop this bridge further.
-Let $(\mathcal{X}\to U,\mathcal{D})$ be a marked semistable model\footnote{Here $\mathcal{D}$ is a Cartier divisor in $\mathcal{X}$ such that $\mathcal{X}_{s}+\mathcal{D}$ is a strictly normal crossing divisor.
+In this paper, we use this tool to construct pair-of-pants decompositions of higher-dimensional varieties in terms of angle sets.
+The first step in this construction is finding a suitable maximal semistable degeneration of our target variety.
+Let $(\mathcal{X}\to U,\mathcal{D})$ be a semistable model\footnote{Here $\mathcal{D}$ is a Cartier divisor in $\mathcal{X}$ such that $\mathcal{X}_{s}+\mathcal{D}$ is a strictly normal crossing divisor.
 We allow $\mathcal{D}$ to be trivial.}.
-We say that $(\mathcal{X}\to U,\mathcal{D})$ is \emph{torically hyperbolic} if the punctured open strata of $\mathcal{X}_{s}\backslash \mathcal{D}_{s}$ are isomorphic to \emph{essential projective hyperplane complements}, see \Cref{def:ToricallyHyperbolicModel} for more details.
+We say that $(\mathcal{X}\to U,\mathcal{D})$ is \emph{torically hyperbolic} if the punctured open strata of $\mathcal{X}_{s}\backslash \mathcal{D}_{s}$ are isomorphic to \emph{essential projective hyperplane complements}, see Definition \ref{def:ToricallyHyperbolicModel} for more details.
 We similarly say that a variety $X$ is torically hyperbolic if it occurs as a fiber of a torically hyperbolic model.
-We view torically hyperbolic varieties as varieties that admit suitable maximal degenerations.
 For smooth algebraic curves, toric hyperbolicity is equivalent to the Euler characteristic condition $\chi(X)=2-2g-k\leq{0}$.
 In other words, if $X$ is not $\mathbb{P}^{1}$ or $\mathbb{A}^{1}$, then it is torically hyperbolic, since it can be degenerated using a one-parameter family to local parts that are embeddable into tori.

 For a torically hyperbolic variety $X$, we show how to construct a {pair-of-pants decomposition} in terms of certain angle spaces.
 This generalizes the well known pair-of-pants decomposition for hyperbolic Riemann surfaces.
 The local building blocks, or pairs-of-pants, in our decomposition are angle sets of {essential projective hyperplane complements}.
 The latter are equivalent to affine linear spaces in a complex torus $(\CC^\times)^n$.
-We first show in \Cref{thm:A} that the angle map
+We first show in Theorem \ref{thm:A} that the angle map

 for an affine linear space $Z\subset (\CC^\times)^n$ is a homotopy equivalence.
 This can be seen as a continuous generalization of results by Salvetti and Bj\"{o}rner-Ziegler in terms of discrete sign patterns, see \cite{Salvetti87} and \cite{BjornerZiegler92}.
 We then explain how to glue these building blocks over the dual intersection complex $\Sigma$ of the special fiber $\mathcal{X}_s$ of the torically hyperbolic model $\mathcal{X}\to U$.
-By combining this with the aforementioned result by Usui, we find that the resulting glued angle space is homotopy equivalent to the original algebraic variety, see \Cref{thm:B2}.
+By combining this with the aforementioned result by Usui, we find that the resulting glued angle space is homotopy equivalent to the original algebraic variety, see Theorem \ref{thm:B}.

 The above construction decomposes a complex variety $X$ into a \emph{radial} and an \emph{angular} part.
 More precisely, let $\Sigma$ be the dual intersection complex of $\mathcal{X}_{s}$, whose vertices correspond to the irreducible components of $\mathcal{X}_{s}$, and whose higher-dimensional faces correspond to the intersections of these components.
 Let $\Theta_{\sigma}$ be the angle set of the stratum corresponding to $\sigma\in\Sigma$.
 A torically hyperbolic model then gives rise to the following decomposition: